Care Guide for Luxury Percale and Sateen Bed Linens (sheets and pillowcases)

 - Touch-up the bed skirt & tablecloth drops by smoothing with a hand-held steamer.

-Protect your investment with detergent formulated for fine linens
+Protect your Luxury Bed Linens with detergent formulated for Fine Linens

 Choosing the proper detergent can help extend the life and beauty of your sheets.
 At Fine Linen and Bath, we recommend using only detergents specially made for fine linens such as Heritage Park Fine Fabric Wash or Le Blanc Linen Wash.
 These products are formulated to remove tough stains; gently clean and preserve delicate thread fibers, and keep your bed linens looking and feeling beautiful.